 * Aircraft: vehicles of this type have the ability to achieve flight in some fashion, whether powered or otherwise.
-Aircraft must pass red Handling ACTs when attempting turns between forty five and ninety degrees, making sudden course changes, moving further vertically than horizontally (either up or down), exceeding their safe Velocity rating, or landing under abnormal conditions.
+Aircraft must pass red Handling ACTIONs when attempting turns between forty-five and ninety degrees, making sudden course changes, moving further vertically than horizontally (either up or down), exceeding their safe Velocity rating, or landing under abnormal conditions.

-When attempting a turn greater than ninety degrees, but less than one hundred and eighty degrees, a blue Handling ACT is required while operating an aircraft.
-A yellow Handling ACT is mandatory when attempting turns of one hundred and eighty degrees or greater, if possible (as is the case with helicopters).
-At any rate, if multiple Handling conditions apply, increase the difficulty of a given ACT by one color.
+When attempting a turn greater than ninety degrees, but less than one hundred and eighty degrees, a blue Handling ACTION is required while operating an aircraft.
+A yellow Handling ACTION is mandatory when attempting turns of one hundred and eighty degrees or greater, if possible (as is the case with helicopters).
+At any rate, if multiple Handling conditions apply, increase the difficulty of a given ACTION by one color.

-* Off-road Vehicles: an off-road vehicle operates similar to conventional, road vehicles, except that they are engineered to handle varying terrain better.
-They must make Handling ACTs as do their regular counterparts, save for the need to do so simply because of being off-road.
+* Off-road Vehicles: an off-road vehicle operates similar to conventional road vehicles, except that they are engineered to handle varying terrain better.
+They must make Handling ACTIONs as do their regular counterparts, save for the need to do so simply because of being off-road.
 The disadvantage of such vehicles is their generally slower Velocity in comparison to conventional road vehicles.

 Advanced maneuvers a road vehicle can attempt include a bootlegger turn (turning such that one is facing the opposite direction than when they started) or drifting (operating the vehicle at oblique angles when taking corners).
-Such tricks require a blue Handling ACT.
-Yellow Handling ACTs are automatically called for when attempting a three hundred and sixty degree turn (essentially spinning out intentionally).
+Such tricks require a blue Handling ACTION.
+Yellow Handling ACTIONs are automatically called for when attempting a three hundred and sixty degree turn (essentially spinning out intentionally).

 Acceleration and Deceleration